vedantsp/Position-salary-Prediction-using-support-vector-regression/README.md

 In this model, I predicted the salary on an employee(manager) who switched from one comapny to another.
+His position level is 6.